cvet/fonline/PUBLIC_API.md

 Also some of additional information will be printed during configuration.
 This option can help if something goes wrong during CMake configuration processing.

-`FONLINE_DEBUG_BUILD (default: NO)`

-Enabling of this option give producing of debug binaries output.
-By default release configuration is performed.

 `FONLINE_OUTPUT_PATH (default: *cmake binary dir*)`

 Path where resulted binaries will be placed.